alexanderwilly/alexanderwilly/README.md

 # Welcome to my GitHub!

 Hi there and thank you for visiting me 👋!
 Nice to know you, I'm Willy.
-I have a Masters degree in Artificial Intelligence with the goal of building awesome, high-quality products and applications.
+I have a Masters degree in Artificial Intelligence with a goal of building awesome, high-quality software applications.
 I'm always looking to grow professionally, whether working individually or as part of a team.

 📖 I am hoping to learn something new / in-depth about:
 <ol>